TimboKZ/Chonky/docs/markdown/3-Files.md

 }
 ```

-The main idea to take away here is that each file object must, at the very least, have the following 3 properties:
+The main idea to take away here is that each file object must, at the very least, have the following 2 properties:
-`id`, `name`, and `isDir`.
+`id` and `name`.
 All of the other properties are optional, but they could significantly improve user
 experience if they are present.

 If you don't specify the file extension (`ext` property), extension will be extracted automatically using